-Our 14-day program is taught by PROAOA Raft Guide Examiners.
+Our 14-day program is taught by a BCROA and PROAOA Raft Guide Examiner.
 Following industry-standard competencies, training takes place on a variety of rivers from class 2 to 4+ and includes 4 days on our overnight trip.
 There are also dryland days covering theory.
-Successful candidates get PROAOA raft guide certification and may be offered employment.
+Successful candidates get either BCROA or PROAOA raft guide certification (depending on the location they work) and are usually offered employment.
 Watch the video, read the linked PDF and contact us with questions via email.

 - Identify specific features, obstacles and hazards for each specific river section.